 This video is a step-by-step instruction of how to get dressed to play ice hockey.
 To download, right-click on Click Here and choose the 'Save link as' option and save to your desktop.
 Click here.

 Full equipment is required for ALL programs: Ice hockey helmet with facemask, mouth guard, neck guard, ice hockey shoulder pads and elbow pads, hockey pants, cup or pelvic supporter, hockey shin pads, hockey stick, hockey gloves and properly fitted hockey skates.
 Jerseys and hockey socks will be provided by AAAHA.

-Players will be divided into groups by skill level.
-The novice group will work primarily on skating and puck handling while the more advanced groups will work on continuing development of individual skills and building team skills.
+Players will be divided into groups.
+Each group will work on skating and puck handling while the 2nd year groups will work on continuing development of individual skills and building team skills.
 Players may be moved between groups at the discretion of the coaches during the season.
 Skating instruction will include forward and backward stride, glide turns, crossover turns, stops and starts, and edge control.
-Stickhandling instruction will be taught at all levels with more advanced concepts (individual "moves" and speed with the puck) being introduced in the upper groups.
+Stick handling instruction will be taught at all levels with more advanced concepts (individual "moves" and speed with the puck) being introduced in the 2nd-year groups.
 Passing and shooting skills will be taught and incorporated into many of the drills, small area games will be played.